 One of the fundamental differences between Soundscape and other tech platforms is our company values related to responsible technology user privacy.
 We don’t harvest and sell user data, we don’t bombard users with intrusive ads, we don’t limit free speech on our platform.
 We can do this since we are not beholden to ultra-rich corporate investors, choosing to remain an independent company that has the freedom to choose to do the right thing, rather than the thing that milks the most money.

-As Founder & CEO, I’ve been personally responsible for the development of this platform since inception, and I’m proud to say I have never taken a single paycheck for my labor of love.
+As Creator of Soundscape VR, I’ve been personally responsible for the development of this platform since inception, and I’m proud to say I have never taken a single paycheck for my labor of love.
 I have no doubt others will arrive to the industry soon driven by the prospect of making billions, but the Soundscape Universe will always be first and foremost a platform for good.
 Our audience of over 50,000 users, some of the most passionate and dedicated fans of music, have already proven how much authenticity matters in VR.
 Thanks for making history together with us, and for helping to make the world a better place.

 Have you ever been to a concert and found yourself with your eyes closed?
 Maybe it was to allow yourself to be pulled deeper into sound, maybe it was completely involuntary, or maybe just to forget for a moment about that 6’8″ person’s head (and shoulders) blocking your view.